pinskylab/laboratory/README.md

 Laboratory Work
 ================

-## This repository holds the methods we use for sequencing library preparation.
+**This repository holds the methods we used for sequencing library preparation ~2019.**

 #### Suggested Use